pygfx/pygfx/docs/transparency.rst

 **Alpha method 'composite'** represents alpha compositing: a common method in render engines in which objects are combined on a per-fragment basis.
-The object's fragment color and the current color in the output texture are blended using a mathematical formula.
+The object's fragment color and the current color in the output texture are blended using a configurable operator.
 There are several common compositing configurations, the most-used being the "over operator" (also known as normal blending).
 When alpha compositing is used, the result will depend on the order in which the objects are rendered.